eilccn/computervision/README.md

 # Pattern Recognition and Computer Vision Projects

-All programs are written in C++ along with OpenCV and the CMake compiling system.
+All projects are implemented with C++ along with OpenCV and the CMake compiler.

 Project 1: Real-time image filtering system